phpuech/OT_Analysis/README.md

 ## Adding features

-To add a feature, two options are possible:
+For the ones who could be intersting in extending our code : to add a feature, two options are possible:
-- During the automatic analysis
+- During the automatic analysis (add your own data extraction procedure)
-- After analysis for post processing
+- After analysis for post processing (add your own data visualisation of statistical analysis)

 ### In the code

-We need to add a method to the curve object then call it in the "analyzed_curve" method of the curve object This method is called by the controller when the automatic analysis is launched
+One needs to add a method to the curve object, then call it in the "analyzed_curve" method of the curve object.

+This method is called by the controller when the automatic analysis is launched, which is the basis for supervised or not methods.

 ### In the interface

-If we want to call an external post processing script:
+If one wants to call an external post processing script:
- - we create a method in the controller that loops on the dict_curve (dictionnare of curved object)
+ - first,  create a method in the controller that loops on the dict_curve (dictionnare of curved object)
- - we adapt our add script so that it includes the data of the object
+ - second,  adapt our add script so that it includes the data of the object
- - We then create a widget in the interface that calls the method of the view's controller attribute if we want to add a new feature after analysis but on the object *curve :
+ - third, create a widget in the interface that calls the method of the view's controller attribute

+if we want to add a new feature after analysis but on the object *curve :
  - we add a method to curve
  - we create a widget that calls this method through the dict-curve of the controller

- ## Adapt input
+## Adapt input to other raw data formats (eg. other tweezers acquisitions or set-ups)

  The input text file must have a global header, a calibration part, segment headers and data
 ![Image](./pictures/structure_file_text.png)

- If your data do not have a force (xsignal1, ysignal1, zsignal1), time (seriesTime) and distance column:
+ If the data do not have a force (xsignal1, ysignal1, zsignal1), time (seriesTime) and distance column:

-- You will have to implement methods in the specific curve object of your data
+- one will have to implement methods in the specific curve object of your data
-- modify the start of the analysis in the controller in the "create_dict_curves" method
+- then modify the start of the analysis in the controller in the "create_dict_curves" method
-- adapt the supervision to the data to display
+- and finally, adapt the supervision to the data to display

 ## Future developments

-* Problem on some computers for the pick event of matplotlib (this should be an issue)
+* We noted on some computers issues with the "pick event" function of matplotlib, without finding easy solutions to fix that.
+Note that this won't prevent the use of the main functionnalities of the present software.